junh1024/junh1024-Documents/Games/EV Nova Appendix.md

 - You don't press modifier keys to "about EV" to get additional credits, just Press x at the main screen.
 - Recall your starter ship in EV/O is a shuttle with no weapons.
 If you have a pilot named Kenny in EVO (I recall it happening in EV too, but maybe it didn't), you also get a blaster, and if Kenny dies, he has a special death string.
 In EVN, you get a blaster by default (no special name needed), but this egg is still there.
 - Creating a plugin with a l33t resource, some game text will appear in l33tspeak.
 DL: [mac](http://www.cytheraguides.com/archives/ambrosia_addons/evn/Plugins/1752_l33t_plugx0r.bin)|[windows](https://cdn.discordapp.com/attachments/542720828610052106/765670429603528744/l33t_plugx0r.rez)
 - The EV series have balloon help for the app icons.
 Since no-one uses it, it's become an easter egg.
-EVN has: "What started as a small pebble, Became an avalanche." (from memory & hex-search since Sheepshaver don't wanna work anymore).
-Also prolla a reference to [Babylon 5](https://www.quotes.net/mquote/679240) .
+EVN has: "What started as a small pebble, Became an avalanche."
+A likely reference to [Babylon 5](https://www.quotes.net/mquote/679240) .
 - After you finish the game, there's 4 new systems in northern space.

 ### Internals